Miners

 Customer networks, peer networks and trust, industry associations like the GSMA, community ties, online communities, employee networks, other stakers and miners serve as social capital for stakers.

-Peer networks and trust, customer support networks, online user-communities, financial literacy programs, other stakers, and other miner groups serve as social capital for retail stakers.
+Peer networks and trust, customer support networks, online user-communities, financial literacy programs, other stakers, and other miner groups serve as just some of the social capital for stakers.

 • Peer Networks and Trust: Customers often rely on their personal networks when choosing and using mobile financial services.
 Friends, family members, and peers can provide trusted recommendations, share their experiences, or offer help when learning to use these services.

-• Customer Support Networks: Mobile application providers often have customer service and support networks in place to assist users.
+• Customer Networks: Mobile application providers often have customer service and support networks in place to assist users.
 These networks can form a kind of social capital, providing users with reliable information and support.
+Businesses often have extensive networks of customers who they can engage with regularly.
+These customers can provide valuable feedback, word-of-mouth referrals, and repeat business.

 • Financial Literacy Programs: Many organizations and nonprofits offer programs to enhance financial literacy, often with a focus on digital and mobile financial services.
 These programs can be an important form of social capital, helping users make informed decisions and use these services effectively.